Tree Program - Tree City USA

 - Established a Community Forestry Program with an annual budget of at least $2 per capita.

 The tree program is crucial to the look, feel, and health of our community.
 The City spends $2.6 million per year on its tree programs.
 This includes purchasing, planting, and maintaining all City-owned trees.
-Included in this amount is $250,000 per year spent for repairing sidewalk damage caused by tree roots.
-Twelve employees in the tree section keep our urban forest of 60,000 trees healthy and attractive.
+Employees in the tree section keep our urban forest of 60,000 trees healthy and attractive.
 Tree planting is typically scheduled in the fall months to provide trees with the optimal weather for successful growth.

 The City has defined a Designated Species List for future plantings of City-owned trees, which includes the following: